 In either case, the person being checked will not know that their information has been searched.

-There are a number of ways for how to do a background check on someone without them knowing, like a boyfriend.
+There are several ways how to do a background check on someone without them knowing, like a boyfriend.
 Follow the steps outlined above and also try the following methods:

 Research Online